This month I had the opportunity to draw upon my knowledge of watercolour – with a thoughtful commission using the photo below.

 I specialise in landscape/nature, so wasn’t sure how this would come out.
 But I researched the beach and decided to extend it a bit in my the painting.

 After drawing the outlines, I masked out the figures with masking fluid and painted the sky, beach and waves and reflections in between.
-It was only when the setting was done that I got to the equally fun part of taking off the masking fluid.
-Anyone who enjoys picking off dried PVA glue will enjoy this video.
+It was only when the setting was done that I got to the equally fun part of taking off the dried masking fluid!

 Then I was able to get on with painting the people and getting in all those lovely details and shadows.
 The great thing about watercolour is its freshness.
 Letting the white of the paper shine through is essential. and not being too heavy-handed with pigment is important too – everything is so fresh and delicate, and layers can be built up.